Eurostar: Through-tickets

-most notably Thalys connections at Lille and Brussels for passengers to go beyond current Eurostar routes towards the Netherlands and Germany.

-In 2002, Eurostar initiated the Eurostar-Plus program, offering through-tickets for onward journeys from Lille and Paris to dozens of destinations in France.

-Through-tickets are also available from 68 British towns and cities to destinations in France and Belgium.

 In May 2009 Eurostar announced that a formal connection to Switzerland had been established in a partnership between Eurostar and Lyria, which will operate TGV services from Lille to the Swiss Alps for Eurostar connection.

 In May 2019, Eurostar ended its agreement with Deutsche Bahn that allowed passengers to travel on a through-ticket by train from the UK via Brussels to Germany and further to Austria and Switzerland.
 Under the agreement, passengers could travel on a single through-ticket with passenger rights in case of disruption of one train.
 However, the through-tickets ceased to be sold from 9 November 2019.

-Railteam
+Railteam, air-rail alliances

-Eurostar is a member of Railteam, a marketing alliance formed in July 2007 of seven European high-speed rail operators.
+Eurostar is a member of Railteam, an alliance formed in July 2007 of seven European high-speed rail operators.
+The alliance allows passengers to benefit from "HOTNAT" (hop on the next available train) in case of a missed connection, even when travelling with separate tickets.
+Frequent travellers also benefit from mutual recognition of frequent traveller programmes – Eurostar Carte Blanche and Étoile members have access, for example, to a network of 30+ lounges.

-The alliance plans to allow tickets to be booked from one end of Europe to the other on a single website.
-In June 2009 London and Continental Railways, and the Eurostar UK operations they held ownership of, became fully nationalised by the UK government.

-Air-rail alliances